We know that best-in-class sales organizations use a consultative sales process. But what does that really look like?

 The sales process stages should help guide salespeople in qualifying, closing, expanding business, and building relationships.

 There should also be a list of sales coaching questions related to each stage.
-Some examples in Stage 2 would be: What business problem is the customer trying to solve?
+Some examples in Stage two would be: What business problem is the customer trying to solve?
 Have I reached the executive sponsor?

 The stages must align with the buyer's journey: The process buyers go through to become aware of, evaluate, and purchase a new product or service.